menu

 Remarks

-This event is useful for performing actions when the popup is hidden, such as saving state or cleaning up resources.
+This event is useful for performing actions when the popup is hidden, such as saving state, cleaning up resources, or updating UI components.
+The event is fired after the popup has been successfully closed and is no longer visible to the user.

 Examples